Nek5000/Nek5000/tools/exo2nek/README.md

 Reads a exodus II (.exo) file and generates a .re2 file containing the grid, curved sides and sideset ids.

+To build exo2nek executable, go one level up to tools directory and issue command ./maketools exo2nek

    - Requires the 3rd-party Exodus library (and NetCDF with modifications see below)
    - So far tested with Cubit, but any other package exporting exodusII should work, too
    - Supported are HEX27 (3D) and QUAD9 (2D)